Finite-size scaling of out-of-time-ordered correlators at late times: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Xie Chen, Yingfei Gu, Nick Hunter-Jones, Alexei Y. Kitaev, and Douglas Stanford for helpful discussions.
 We are especially grateful to X.C., who wrote a substantial portion of this paper.
-We acknowledge funding provided by the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NSF Grant PHY-1125565) with support of the Gordon and Betty Moore Foundation (GBMF-2644).
+We acknowledge funding provided by the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NSF Grant PHY-1733907).
 Additional funding support was provided by NSF DMR-1654340 (Y.H., Y.-L.Z.).